AhauBioinformatics/AMPpred/README.md

 Positive samples for independent test set were collected from different comprehensive AMP databases, including APD, CAMP, dbAMP, DRAMP, YADAMP, ADAPTABLE and AMPfun.
 Negative samples were collected from UniProt.
 ![image](https://github.com/WanlingGao/AMPpred-BERT-assessment/blob/main/img/Collection%20process%20for%20the%20independent%20test%20dataset.PNG)

-The corresponding environment configuration file is provided in the project folder
 ### Testing on Bert-Protein
 ```python
 # ljy_predict_AMP.py